dfuse-io/docs/content/reference/eosio/websocket/never-missing-a-beat.md

+---
+weight: 50
-# Never Missing a Beat
+title: Never Missing a Beat
+protocol: EOS
+---

 Sometimes, disconnections happen.
 Indeed, you will want to plan for disconnections.